 The application asks quite a few questions, and even requires some personal and veterinary references.
-People tend to wonder about the amount of detail on the application, and so we thought we should explain why we are so particular.
+People tend to wonder about the amount of detail on the application, so we thought we should explain why we are so particular.

-Here is the process in a nut shell:
+The adoption process in a nut shell:

-- An Application is received for a specific dog.
+- An application is received for a specific dog.

-- Once an applicant is identified as a match, they will be notified and should they remain interested, will be put in contact with the foster home for a discussion about the dog.
+- Once an applicant is identified as a match, they will be notified and should they remain interested, will be put in contact with the foster for a discussion about the dog.

 - An ODR volunteer will meet with the entire family at their home and discuss expectations, safety measures, what to expect in a rescue dog, and what they are looking for in a dog.
-The volunteer will also verify that they believe the family will commit to a life-long relationship with the adopted dog and can provide a safe and loving home.
+The volunteer will also verify that they believe the family will commit to a life-long relationship with the dog and can provide a safe and loving home.

 - All members of the adopting family household should be present at the home inspection so an informed decision can be reached by the entire household on the acceptance or rejection of a dog.
 This would preclude the dog from being unnecessarily uprooted due to a household member’s lack of input.